file-format/Docs/en/image/tiff.md

   "lastmod" : "2019-09-10"
 }

 TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
 The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

 ## Brief History ##